verona-rupes/GitUserSearch/README.md

 # GitUserSearch
-This tool search through all users on GitHub by location and skill set.
+This tool searchs through all users on GitHub by location and skill set.

 Uses Java1.6 and Above